 A few simple rules that help:

+Start smaller than you think you should.
 One clear offer, a few clients, limited hours.
-You can always add more later. - Set boundaries early.
+You can always add more later.

-One evening or part of a day each week where you don’t work on the business at all. - Say no to “almost right” work.
+Plan real rest.
+One evening or part of a day each week where you don’t work on the business at all.

+Say no to “almost right” work.
 If a project doesn’t fit your skills, values or capacity, it often leads to stress and weak results.

 Burnout can kill a business before it really starts.
 Going slower at first is not a sign of weakness — it’s how you create something you can actually sustain.